-- 1. The international dimension of the programme should be broadened by inviting exchange students to the University; this will be possible through a more frequent use of the English language. - 2.
+- 1. The international dimension of the programme should be broadened by inviting exchange students (e.g. Erasmus) to the University; this will be possible by delivering more courses in the English language and by advertising on the Faculty website. - 2.
 Stakeholders should be more involved, see the suggestion above. - 3.
 Students working in industry have a hard time finalizing their research as the time available "after work" may not be sufficient.
-They could be encouraged by the possibility to submit paper based thesis.
+They could be encouraged by the possibility to submit a paper based thesis or by requiring industry to give them time off during the day to attend courses and labs.